dropkickdev/limeutils/docs/index.md

 Overview
 --------

-Limeutils is a small collection of classes and methds for dealing with Redis data (which comes in bytes and) and a few other helpful functions.
+Limeutils is a small collection of classes and methods for dealing with Redis data (which comes in bytes and) and a few other helpful functions.
 Check out the documentation for information .
 More classes to be added.